tovarfranco/challenge-api/README.md

 ## Test

-1. Open a terminal in the main directory and run the with:
+1. Once installed the modules, open a terminal in the main directory and run the with:
    ```bash
    npm test
    ```